Ceferino Avecilla: 1904 Copa del Rey

-On 19 March, Avecilla's Español and Padrós's Madrid faced each other in the semi-finals of the Madrid Qualifying Tournament (the qualification contest for the 1904 Copa del Rey) and it ended in a dramatic 5–5 draw.
-They failed to reach an agreement on when they should replay the match.
-Español wanted to play the next day, but Madrid refused, citing the rules of the tournament which stated that a replay could not be played less than 48 hours after the previous game.
-Nonetheless, Club Español went to replay the match on the next day, but Madrid did not appear.
-The Madrid federation, whose president Ceferino Avecilla happened to be president of Club Español as well, ruled in favor of Español, and they were declared winners of the match eliminating the Padrós's Madrid FC from the competition.
-The tournament ended in further controversy when Club Español were unable to participate in the final, meaning Athletic Club were declared the champions.
+On 19 March, Avecilla's Español and Padrós's Madrid faced each other in the semifinals of the Madrid Qualifying Tournament (the qualification contest for the 1904 Copa del Rey) and it ended in a dramatic 5–5 draw.
+Español wanted to play the replay in the next day, but Madrid refused, citing the rules of the tournament which stated that a replay could not be played less than 48 hours after the previous game.
+Nonetheless, Español de Madrid went to replay the match on the next day, but Madrid did not appear.
+The Madrid federation, whose president Ceferino Avecilla happened to be president of Español de Madrid as well, ruled in favor of Español, and they were declared winners of the match, thus eliminating the Padrós's Madrid FC from the competition.
+The tournament ended in further controversy when Español de Madrid was unable to participate in the final, meaning Athletic Club were declared the champions.
+This caused a terrible journalistic controversy between the Madrid and Bilbao press, fueled by the famous Bowden, but the Basques knew that Bowden was the pseudonym that Avecilla used when he was a sports reporter, so they paid no attention to it.

-Avecilla only lasted three months at the helm of the Madrid federation, because the federation ceased to exist after the controversial and chaotic development of the 1904 Copa del Rey.
-All the blame for the chaotic organization of the 1904 cup was laid on him, however, he was the victim of a set of intrigues and snares, as the cup was boycotted by Padrós's Madrid FC to put an end to the federation, so it could be them the ones to organize the tournaments.
+Avecilla only lasted three months at the helm of the Madrid Federation, because the federation ceased to exist after the controversial and chaotic development of the 1904 Copa del Rey, for which all the blame was laid on him, when actually, he was the victim of a set of intrigues and snares, as the cup was boycotted by Padrós's Madrid FC to put an end to the federation, so it could be them the ones to organize the tournaments.
 Avecilla presented his resignation on 24 March, and although it was not accepted by the board, the federation ceased to exist five days later, on 29 March 1904.
 Months later Avecilla returned to send a letter of resignation, but now merely a formality because the federation had already disappeared.
-After the summer of 1904, Avecilla also concluded his mandate with Club Español de Madrid, leaving the club orphaned in its management despite being the current champion from Madrid and having the Giralt brothers.
+After the summer of 1904, Avecilla also concluded his mandate with Español de Madrid, leaving the club orphaned in its management despite being the current champion from Madrid and having the Giralt brothers.
 Avecilla's experience in football must have been highly unpleasant, since he abandoned sports forever to focus on his journalistic and literary activity.

 Writing career

-He is the author of the novels Los crepúsculos (1906), Rincón de humbles (1908), Margot quiere ser honrada (1922) and La amaba locamente (1925), but he found greater professional success through theater.
+Avecilla is the author of the novels Los crepúsculos (1906), Rincón de humbles (1908), Margot quiere ser honrada (1922) and La amaba locamente (1925), but he found greater professional success through theater.
 His first play Silencio, was premiered in 1913 at the Colegio Imperial de Madrid, and before 1922 he had staged almost a dozen works, including Los camino de Roma (1917), El enemigo malo, Tupi-Palace, Su majestad and El estudiante de Salamanca.